-Greek Coins – An apparently unique variety (the only specimen known with this magistrate name) of an extremely rare type.
+Greek Coin – An apparently unique variety (the only specimen known with this magistrate name) of an extremely rare type.

 Perhaps unexpectedly, Clazomenae produced some of the finest facing-head portraits on all Greek coins, with most of them being unsigned masterpieces.
 However, one artist, Theodotos must have been renowned in his day, for he boldly signed his work “Theodotos made it”.

-Erhart notes that this kind of declaratory signature has few parallels in Greek coinage, perhaps only at Cydonia on Crete and at Thurium in Lucania.
+Erhart notes that this kind of declaratory signature has few parallels on a Greek coin, perhaps only at Cydonia on Crete and at Thurium in Lucania.

 Apollo, who here is so perfectly represented, was the principal god of Clazomenae.
 With a work of such mastery one is obliged to find the source of its inspiration, and it has been recognized that it closely resembles the facing Apollo heads of Amphipolis.
 Even so, the possible influence – direct or indirect – of Kimon’s Arethusa and the Helios portraits of Rhodes cannot be dismissed.